 A blended family can make estate planning more complicated.
 For example, you may want to leave different inheritances to biological children than you would to stepchildren, or to protect your biological family's inheritance in the event your spouse remarries.

 A solid estate plan can help you prepare for these or other scenarios.
-"With so many kinds of blended families, it makes sense to put in place a plan that directs your assets to the people you choose, rather than possibly to someone you don’t know or don't necessarily want as a recipient," says Christin Haley, director of estate planning with Fidelity Investments.
+"With so many kinds of blended families, it makes sense to put in place a plan that directs your assets to the people you choose, rather than possibly to someone you don’t know or don't necessarily want as a recipient," says Christin Haley, vice president, personal trust administration with Fidelity Investments.

 Blended families without an estate plan may run the risk of scenarios like the following: